 - The Laboratory/Branch Chief has the principal responsibility for mentoring each TTI in a Laboratory/Branch.

 - Each TTI should have a second mentor, who may be a PI in the Laboratory/Branch or in another Laboratory/Branch in the Institute or in another Institute or Institution, or a mentoring committee.
+In the case of a mentoring committee having any non-federal employee as a member, to be exempted from FACA, the members may provide only individual advice and not consensus advice (see FACA policy).
 Lists of potential mentors should be made available to the TTI and assistance provided to identify appropriate individuals.

 - NIH senior investigators should make efforts to invite TTIs to present seminars in their laboratory seminar series.